we are ava and the bee

 Office Hours

-They will also have their own office hours, I know mine are 9AM-5PM Monday – Friday.
-That is when I am in the office and working.
+They will also have their own office hours.
 I let myself have my weekends off to enjoy family time and rest!
 But this works perfectly for my clients since they are wedding professionals.
 This means that they are busy at weddings all weekend – they are not thinking about my tasks or assignments.
 They are focused on work!

-For example, if we are working on an album, the timeline might look like this: We will get the first round of the alum done within 3-4 business days.
+For example, if they are working on a wedding album, the timeline might look like this: They will get the first round of the alum done within 3-4 business days.
 Each revision after will be 2-4 business days after receiving the revisions from the client.

 Be clear what you need from your virtual assistant

 The most important tip on communication with a virtual assistant is to be very clear with what you need to be done.
-We are not a mind reader!
-Just because we have knowledge of your industry or task, doesn’t mean we don’t need direction.
+They are not a mind reader!
+Just because they have knowledge of your industry or task, doesn’t mean they don’t need direction.
 Each client is so different, so we really need you to be clear in communication.
-If you are assigning us a task, don’t be surprised if we come back with a lot of questions!
-We want to make sure we are doing that task correctly.
+If you are assigning us a task, don’t be surprised if they come back with a lot of questions!
+They want to make sure we are doing that task correctly.

 Ex.
 You can’t just tell us – set up my newsletter.